+- 1. Rock revetments;

+- 2. Gabions:

-- 1. Rock revetments; - 2.
-Gabions; - 3.
-Groins: - 4.
-Bulkheads: and - 5.
-Seawalls. - 19.150.725 Shoreline Structure Setback Line: the closest distance measured on a horizontal plane between the ordinary high water mark and the building line (includes the buffer and building setback). - 19.150.730 Shorelines of the State: includes all "shorelines" and "shorelines of statewide significance" within the state, as defined in RCW 90.58.030. - 19.150.735 Shorelines: means all of the water areas of the state, including reservoirs, and their associated shorelands, together with the lands underlying them; except (i) shorelines of statewide significance; (ii) shorelines on segments of streams upstream of a point where the mean annual flow is twenty cubic feet per second or less and the wetlands associated with such upstream segments; and (iii) shorelines on lakes less than twenty acres in size and wetlands associated with such small lakes; - 19.150.740 Shorelines of Statewide Significance: shorelines in Thurston County designated as shorelines of statewide significance are: - A. Puget Sound seaward from the line of extreme low tide. - B. Nisqually Delta from DeWolf Bight to Tatsolo Point, between the ordinary high water mark and the line of extreme low tide, together with shorelands associated therewith per RCW 90.58.030(2)(f)(vi). - C. Lakes, whether natural or artificial, or a combination thereof, with a surface acreage of one thousand acres or more measured at the ordinary high water mark. - D. Natural rivers or segments thereof downstream of a point where the mean annual flow is measured at one thousand cubic feet per second or more. - E. Shorelands and wetlands associated with B through D above. - 19.150.745 Should: a term that means a particular action is required unless there is a demonstrated, sufficient reason, based on a policy of the Act or this Program, for not taking the action. - 19.150.750 State Environmental Policy Act (SEPA): An environmental review process designed to work with other regulations to provide a comprehensive review of a proposal.
+- 3. Groins:

+- 4. Bulkheads; and

+- 5. Seawalls.

+19.150.725 Shoreline Structure Setback Line: the closest distance measured on a horizontal plane between the ordinary high water mark and the building line (includes the buffer and building setback).

+19.150.730 Shorelines of the State: includes all "shorelines" and "shorelines of statewide significance" within the state, as defined in RCW 90.58.030.

+19.150.735 Shorelines: means all of the water areas of the state, including reservoirs, and their associated shorelands, together with the lands underlying them; except (i) shorelines of statewide significance; (ii) shorelines on segments of streams upstream of a point where the mean annual flow is twenty cubic feet per second or less and the wetlands associated with such upstream segments; and (iii) shorelines on lakes less than twenty acres in size and wetlands associated with such small lakes;

+19.150.740 Shorelines of Statewide Significance: shorelines in Thurston County designated as shorelines of statewide significance are:

+- A. Puget Sound seaward from the line of extreme low tide. - B. Nisqually Delta from DeWolf Bight to Tatsolo Point, between the ordinary high water mark and the line of extreme low tide, together with shorelands associated therewith per RCW 90.58.030(2)(f)(vi). - C. Lakes, whether natural or artificial, or a combination thereof, with a surface acreage of one thousand acres or more measured at the ordinary high water mark. - D. Natural rivers or segments thereof downstream of a point where the mean annual flow is measured at one thousand cubic feet per second or more. - E. Shorelands and wetlands associated with B through D above. - 19.150.745 Should: a term that means a particular action is required unless there is a demonstrated, sufficient reason, based on a policy of the Act or this Program, for not taking the action. - 19.150.747 Stair Tower: A stair tower refers to a vertical structure anchored at the top and bottom that houses stairs and landings intended to facilitate access to the shoreline from a high bank or in situations where a stairway or beach stairs alone are not feasible.
+A stair tower includes support pilings and may include a concrete pad. - 19.150.750 State Environmental Policy Act (SEPA): An environmental review process designed to work with other regulations to provide a comprehensive review of a proposal.
 Most regulations focus on particular aspects of a proposal, while SEPA requires the identification and evaluation of probable impacts for all elements of the environment.
 See Chapter 197-11WAC. - 19.150.755 Streams: means those areas of Thurston County where surface waters flow sufficiently to produce a defined channel or bed.
 A "defined channel or bed" is an area which demonstrates clear evidence of the passage of water and includes but is not limited to bedrock channels, gravel beds, sand and silt beds and defined-channel swales.
 The channel or bed need not contain water year-round.
 This definition is not meant to include irrigation ditches, canals, storm or surface water runoff devices or other entirely artificial watercourses unless they are used by salmon or used to convey streams naturally occurring prior to construction.